 WHO: Veterans, their families and Survivors

-WHAT: Claims Clinic –Veterans and Survivors will be able to file disability claims, submit evidence, and speak with a claims processor or healthcare representative all in one day.
+WHAT: Claims Clinic –Veterans and Survivors will be able to file disability or vocational rehabilitation claims, submit evidence, and speak with a claims processor all in one day.

-WHY: If you have or would like to file a claim with VA; if you have questions about VA appeals or benefits you may be entitled to; if you have questions about VA healthcare; please attend.
+WHY: If you have or would like to file a claim with VA; if you have questions about VA appeals or benefits you may be entitled to; please attend.
 This event is intended to make the claims process more visible to Veterans.

 Questions and suggestions can be submitted via firstname.lastname@example.org or mailed to MyVA Cascadia, PO Box 3576 Salem, OR 97302.

 Every year on the last Monday of May we honor our fallen heroes with Memorial Day.
 A complete list of Memorial Day Ceremonies for 2016 is available online.